timcombs/http-single-resource/README.md

  - Tim Combs

 ### Project Functionality
-  - This is a Code Fellows Lab Assignment to create a simple http server
+  - This is a Code Fellows Lab Assignment to create an http server that uses the file system for persistent storage and retrieval - faux databasde functionality
   - The http server runs on localhost:8080
-  - Server will serve to browser different responses depending on the path, querystring &/or method selected
+  - Server will serve to browser different responses depending on the path &/or method selected
+  - The user will be able to read the directory of the notes
   - different responses will be displayed to the browser and/or logged to the console depending the path, querystring &/or method selected

 ### How To Use Codebase
   - This module uses Node, npm and the following modules:
-    - net module from node, sander
+    - net module from node, sander, http, url
     - eslint, mocha, chai for testing
   - Make sure to run npm install from the directory root to install dependencies
   - Please refer to the package.json for more info